Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Material and Methods

 \subsubsection{Feature Space and Model Parameter Tuning}

 We conduct two types of experiments - with and without feature selection and model parameter tuning.
 We have done so to study different aspects of the matter: \begin{itemize} \item Experiments with feature selection and model tuning.
-Since the models are free to choose the feature subset and model configurations, these experiments are not limited by a particular feature set, but rather by an overall feature space.
+Since the process allows models with an optimal feature subset and model hyperparameters, these experiments are not limited by a particular feature set, but rather by an overall feature space.
 We use this setting for RQ1-3. \item Experiments with a fixed feature space and model parameters.
 These are aimed at studying feature interactions across datasets.
 Fixed feature space and model parameters ensure that any differences in the feature interactions are caused by the data or the model analysis approach and not by varying model configuration or feature space.
 These are used specifically in RQ4. \end{itemize}

-When designing the feature space we follow the same approach as suggested in \cite{sokolovsky2020machine} - we extract a set of features from the volume-based pattern or a price level - called Pattern features, and the second one from the most recent ticks before the target is approached (being 2 ticks away from it) - called Market Shift (MS) features.
+When designing the feature space we follow the same approach as suggested in \citet{sokolovsky2020machine} - we extract a set of features from the volume-based pattern or a price level - called Pattern features, and the second one from the most recent ticks before the target is approached (being 2 ticks away from it) - called Market Shift (MS) features.
+While the approach is preserved, the set of features is different due to a simplified dataset, where the Order Book data is not available.
+The feature space was designed with stationarity, generalisability, as well as domain knowledge in mind~\cite{de2018advances}.

 In order to decrease the number of uncontrolled factors and their impact on the experiment design, we limit the feature space to only market microstructure-based features.
 We list the features and the associated equations in Table \ref{tab:featSpace}.
 The provided equations are valid for volume-based patterns.
-Since the data is available only below or above the extrema in case of the price level patterns, the features are computed slightly differently.
-Negative \textit{t} values are considered as odd number of ticks distances from extrema and positive - as even numbers.
+Since the data is available only below or above the extrema in the case of the price level patterns, the features are computed slightly differently.
+Negative \textit{t} values are considered as an odd number of ticks distances from extrema and positive - as even numbers.
 We believe that this alteration is the closest possible to the original while preserving the domain knowledge at the same time.
 Numbers 237 and 21 in Table~\ref{tab:featSpace} were taken arbitrarily with three requirements: not round, within the trading time interval range, substantially different.
 We performed no optimisation of these parameters.